dd32/td-gh-ex/readme.txt

 === Attire ===

-Attire is a fast, mobile responsive, highly customizable, SEO friendly multipurpose theme built with Bootstrap 4.
-Attire offers hundreds of customisation options which allows to make a website look exactly the way user intended.
-This theme allows to customise pages with google-fonts, page background, page header and sidebars
+Attire is a fast, mobile responsive, highly customizable, SEO friendly multipurpose theme.
+It was built with the Gutenberg editor in mind and offers hundreds of customization options that allow to make a website look exactly the way you intended.
+Create any type of website, such as business agency, shop, corporate, education, restaurant, blog, portfolio, landing page and so on.
+This theme allows to customize pages with google-fonts, page background, page header, and sidebars.
+Try Demo: http://demo.wpattire.com.
+Attire is # WooCommerce Ready # Gutenberg Block Ready # RTL & Translation Ready # Also Compatible with all major page builders like elementor, divi, visual composer.

-* Attire - WordPress Theme, Copyright 2018 wpattire.com
+* Attire - WordPress Theme, Copyright 2019 wpattire.com
 * Attire - WordPress Theme is distributed under the terms of the GNU GPL v3.0

 == Attire documentation ==